Due to COVID-19, Cuyamaca College is closed until further notice.

 - Apply for Admission to Cuyamaca College.
 The application can be found on the Cuyamaca

 College homepage here.
-Applications take 24 hours to process, before you will be an active student.
+Applications take 24 hours to process, before the student will be active.
 Students

-- Fill out the High School/College Credit Enrollment Authorization Form available at the college Admissions and Records Office, or online, here .
+- Fill out and sign the High School/College Credit Enrollment Authorization Form available at the college Admissions and Records Office, or online, here .

 - Obtain your parent or legal guardian's signature on the High School/College Credit